 Your dentist will look at your dental history and examine your mouth to assess what your denture requirements will be.
 They may also take X-rays.

-If any teeth have to be removed prior to making the dentures, the gums must heal before the permanent dentures can fitted.
-This usually takes around 6 months and your dentist will provide you with a temporary set of dentures until healing is complete.
+If any teeth have to be removed prior to making the dentures, the gums must heal before the permanent dentures can be fitted.

 Your New Dentures